AMReX-Codes/amrex/_sources/Basics.rst.txt

       fab2.saxpy(a, fab1); // For both components, fab2 <- a * fab1 + fab2

-For more complicated expressions that not supported, one can write Fortran or C functions for those (Section [sec:basics:fortran]).
+For more complicated expressions that not supported, one can write Fortran or C functions for those (see the section on :ref:`sec:basics:fortran`).
-Note that BaseFab does provide operators for accessing the data directly in .
-For example, the saxpy example above can be done with
+Note that BaseFab does provide operators for accessing the data directly in C++.
+For example, the :cpp:`saxpy` example above can be done with

+.. highlight:: c++

 ::